 Appointing an enduring guardian

 An enduring guardian appointment should be on the recommended Instrument Appointing Enduring Guardian(s) form.
-The form must be registered with the Guardianship and Administration Board.
+The form must be registered with the Guardianship and Administration Board through Services Australia.
 It is not legally binding until registered.

 The form must be written in English, contain details of the appointer and person(s) being appointed.
 The person(s) being appointed must sign that they accept the appointment.
 A person’s health practitioner or paid professional carer cannot be appointed as an enduring guardian.

-Document signing must be witnessed by one adult.
+Document signing must be witnessed by two adults.
 A witness cannot be a person who is being appointed or someone related to the appointer or person(s) being appointed.

 More than one person can be appointed.
 They can be appointed to act jointly or severally.
 Joint guardians can make decisions jointly or severally, depending on the wording in the appointment.
 The person(s) being appointed must be at least 18 years old.